 Special classroom events and birthday parties are at the discretion of the classroom teacher.
-If bringing in treats, due to health concerns and scheduling, parents/guardians may only bring store bought items sealed in a package.
-All treats and snacks may not require refrigeration and must have a clearly printed list of ingredients on the packaging.
+If bringing in treats, parents/guardians may only bring store bought items sealed in a package.
 It has been suggested that instead of treats, a gift for the classroom, such as games to play during inside recess, markers, crayons, etc., is a more appropriate way to honor a child's birthday.
 Please contact the teacher to make arrangements for any type of party.
 If school is cancelled on any day a party is to take place, the party will be cancelled.